devu-codes/100-Days-of-Code/README.md

 Language can be Cplusplus or Python, it depends on mindset.
 But Since I'm a data scientist, therefore it'll mostly be python.

 ### Day 1: Computing sqrt of number using binary search approach with precision.
 [Leetcode-link](https://leetcode.com/problems/sqrtx/)
-### Day 2: Computing fibonacci numbers using dynamic programming i python.
+### Day 2: Computing fibonacci numbers using dynamic programming in python.
 [Leetcode-link](https://leetcode.com/problems/fibonacci-number/)